Taiwan says Thailand prioritising AstraZeneca shots for itself | Health

 - Taiwan

-Thailand is prioritising AstraZeneca Plc COVID-19 vaccines produced in the country for itself due to the severity of the pandemic there, which has delayed deliveries to Taiwan, President Tsai Ing-wen said on Friday.
-Taiwan is dealing with a spike in domestic infections and only 3% of its 23.5 million people have received at least one shot of a vaccination so far, with millions of doses on order that have yet to arrive.
+Thailand is prioritising for itself AstraZeneca Plc's COVID-19 vaccines produced in the southeast Asian nation because of the severity of the pandemic there, thus delaying deliveries to Taiwan, President Tsai Ing-wen said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)